ShaShekhar/NeuralNetwork-Using-MNIST/README.md

 I have written this code to understand the basics of neural network.

 The mnist.py file is directly taken Micheal Neilson book on Neural Network http://neuralnetworksanddeeplearning.com.

-In this code the optimization is very slow, because every time single data is proceed through neural network and error is calculated.

-This error is accumulated over the batch of data and then weights are updated.
+In this code the optimization is very slow, because every time single data is proceed through neural network and error is calculated.This error is accumulated over the batch of data and then weights are updated.

 The batch updated version mnist_batch.py is written to alleviate the problem of slow optimization.